Ketoconazole: Antihormonal activity

 As an antiandrogen, ketoconazole operates through at least two mechanisms of action.
 First, and most notably, high oral doses of ketoconazole (e.g. 400 mg three times per day) block both testicular and adrenal androgen biosynthesis, leading to a reduction in circulating testosterone levels.
 It produces this effect through inhibition of 17α-hydroxylase and 17,20-lyase, which are involved in the synthesis and degradation of steroids, including the precursors of testosterone.
 Due to its efficacy at reducing systemic androgen levels, ketoconazole has been used with some success as a treatment for androgen-dependent prostate cancer.
 Second, ketoconazole is an androgen receptor antagonist, competing with androgens such as testosterone and dihydrotestosterone (DHT) for binding to the androgen receptor.
 This effect is thought to be quite weak however, even with high oral doses of ketoconazole.

 Ketoconazole, along with miconazole, has been found to act as an antagonist of the glucocorticoid receptor.

 Ketoconazole is a racemic mixture consisting of cis-(2S,4R)-(−) and cis-(2R,4S)-(+) enantiomers.
 The cis-(2S,4R) isomer was more potent in inhibiting progesterone 17α,20-lyase than its enantiomer (IC_{50} values of 0.05 and 2.38 μM, respectively) and in inhibiting 11β-hydroxylase (IC_{50} values of 0.152 and 0.608 μM, respectively).
 Both isomers were relatively weak inhibitors of human placental aromatase.

 Oral ketoconazole has been used clinically as a steroidogenesis inhibitor in men, women, and children at dosages of 200 to 1,200 mg/day.
 Numerous small studies have investigated the effects of oral ketoconazole on hormone levels in humans.
 It has been found in men to significantly decrease testosterone and estradiol levels and to significantly increase luteinizing hormone, progesterone, and 17α-hydroxyprogesterone levels, whereas levels of androstenedione, follicle-stimulating hormone, and prolactin were unaffected.
 The ratio of testosterone to estradiol is also decreased during oral ketoconazole therapy in men.
 Suppression of testosterone levels by ketoconazole is generally partial and has often been found to be transient.
 Better effects on suppression of testosterone levels have been observed in men when ketoconazole is combined with a GnRH agonist to suppress the hypothalamic–pituitary–gonadal axis, which prevents compensatory upregulation of luteinizing hormone secretion and consequent activation of gonadal testosterone production.
 In premenopausal women with polycystic ovary syndrome, ketoconazole has been found to significantly decrease levels of androstenedione and testosterone and significantly increase levels of 17α-hydroxyprogesterone and estradiol.
 Studies in postmenopausal women with breast cancer have found that ketoconazole significantly decreases androstenedione levels, slightly decreases estradiol levels, and does not affect estrone levels.
 This indicates minimal inhibition of aromatase by ketoconazole in vivo in humans.
 Ketoconazole has also been found to decrease levels of endogenous corticosteroids, such as cortisol, corticosterone, and aldosterone, as well as vitamin D.

 Ketoconazole has been found to displace dihydrotestosterone and estradiol from sex hormone-binding globulin in vitro, but this was not found to be relevant in vivo.

-Other activities

-Ketoconazole has been found to inhibit the activity of the cation channel TRPM5.